RICHMOND, Va. -- Flood warnings are in effect for the James River.

-Sunday will be windy and warmer.
-There will be the chance of scattered showers in the early morning, with a more organized area of rain with embedded thunderstorms from late morning through early-afternoon.
+Sunday will be very windy and much warmer.
+There will be the threat for scattered showers during the morning, with a few embedded thunderstorms from late morning through early afternoon.
 Highs will rebound back into the 60s, with southeastern Virginia possibly hitting 70.

 WATCH NOW: Live look at radar, current conditions across Virginia

-Drier air will move in during the afternoon, with clouds breaking for sunshine.
+Drier air will move in later in the afternoon, with the clouds breaking for a bit of sunshine.

 Monday and Tuesday will be a bit colder with highs in the mid to upper 40s.